 If possible, I recommend using grass or grass-like potty pads rather than paper potty pads.
 These work well on an outdoor patio, as the smell of ammonia might get too overwhelming when using them indoors.
 There are even monthly subscriptions you can sign up for that will deliver fresh patches of grass to your door!
 Using these types of potty areas can make transitioning to going to the bathroom outside only on the grass easier for your puppy — they'll already be familiar with the feel of grass under their paws and have an association between that surface and where they go potty.

-What TO do When Your Puppy Has an Accident
+What to Do When Your Puppy Has a Potty Accident

 If your puppy had an accident you didn't see happen, calmly take them outside to see if they still need to go, then thoroughly clean the accident.
 Improperly cleaning up their accidents can contribute to more accidents!
 Mark down the approximate time of their accident (or check your webcam's footage for the timestamp) and consider whether you need to adjust your potty break schedule to prevent future accidents.

-What NOT to do When Your Puppy Has an Accident
+What NOT to Do When Your Puppy Has a Potty Accident

 - Don't yell, hit, or punish your puppy.
 It's frustrating to step in a puddle or pile of poo.
 But punishing your puppy for potty accidents actually sets back your house training process and damages the trust your puppy has in you.
 Plus, if you're punishing long after the actual act of going to the bathroom, your puppy isn't learning not to go potty inside, they're just learning that your presence predicts something scary.
 Punishment for house training accidents often results in a puppy that will seek out a secluded area to go potty inside — somewhere away from you.